al1-ce/MonolithVim/README.md

 #### Almost vanilla key mappings with '\\' as your power key for summoning the Hydra
 ![](readme/hydra.png)
 ## Features
-- File exporer with Nvim-tree
+- File explorer with Nvim-tree
 - Autocompletion with Cmp
 - Git integration with Gitsigns
 - Status line with Lualine